 Speculating On Gold: A Losing Proposition

-In today’s marketing-driven business environment, it’s important to understand that spec work is not an appropriate component of effectively managing the creative process and getting the most from your ad agency or design firm.
-Here’s why.
+It’s important to understand that spec work is not an appropriate strategy.
+Ever.
+It fails to manage the creative process.
+It hampers you from getting the most from your ad agency or design firm.

 False Hope and Bad Business